thomasthaddeus/cityuseattle.github.io/docs/tools/virtualbox.md

 # Install VirtualBox on Windows

-1. Open the [VirtualBox download page](https://www.virtualbox.org/wiki/Downloads), choose the latest version and click "Windows hosts"
+1. Open the [VirtualBox download page](https://www.virtualbox.org/wiki/Downloads), then choose the latest version and click "Windows hosts"

 ![virtualbox_download_page](/assets/images/virtualbox/virtualbox_windows_homepage.png)

-2. Once you get the downloaded install package, click that and you will see the image below.
-Click that VirtualBox-xxxxx-Win.exe.
-In the next several steps, you would see some questions during the installation process.
+2. Once you get the downloaded install package, click on it and you will see the image below.
+Click on VirtualBox-xxxxx-Win.exe.
+In the next several steps, you will see some questions during the installation process.

 ![virtualbox_installing](/assets/images/virtualbox/virtualbox_windows_install.png)